Stinrb/hr-attrition-analysis/README.md

 **Education Background:**

-A well-educated workforce is a key asset.
-Nearly 39% hold a bachelor’s degree (572 employees), while 27% have a master’s degree (398 employees).
-However, 19% are undergraduates (282 employees), and 12% are from high school level (170 employees).
-Lastly, doctorate degree holds a small portion of 3% (48 employees), this data highlights a mix of academic qualifications that contribute to workplace diversity.
+Approximately 39% of employees have a bachelor’s degree (572), 27% hold a master’s degree (398), 19% are undergraduates (282), and 12% completed high school (170).
+Those with a doctorate represent 3% (48).
+This data underscores the diverse academic qualifications within the workplace.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/education_level.png" width="45%" />